-Users provide developmental direction for technical and procedural changes to Exchange systems, including TRACS, Ship Reporting, AIS, and NOA/D On-Line.
+Users provide developmental direction for technical and procedural changes to Exchange systems, including TRACS, Ship Reporting, and AIS.
 In addition, workgroups meet with federal agencies to review regulatory changes that affect cargo, vessel, and crew clearances and processing.
 Working groups meet as required when changes are needed or requested.

 Members of the CSFTS include terminal operators, inland cold warehouse operators, fumigators, importers, and overseas exporters who work with the U.S. Environmental Protection Agency to address worker safety.
 The task force has developed a regional Best Management Practices plan, which Delaware River facilities have voluntarily implemented, and conducts an independent audit each year to monitor compliance.

 The Exchange formed this national group at the direct request of the Deputy Administrator for Animal and Plant Health Inspection Service within the U.S. Department of Agriculture.
 Its purpose is to revisit the new fees for fumigations and cold treatments, established by regulation in late 2016, and make recommendations for alternate approaches.

 The Innovations Working Group held its inaugural meeting on October 30, 2020.
 The new group follows the unqualified success of the locally initiated wood packing materials pilot program, which resulted in new national policy.
 The purpose of the IWG is to bring members of the maritime industry together with officials from the USDA Animal and Plant Health Inspection Service/Plant Protection and Quarantine office to develop and implement ideas to control costs and increase efficiencies for both government and its trade partners.